XboxReplay/express-ugc-proxy/README.md

 ```

 # Proxy all the way?
-As specified upper, `redirectOnSuccess` allows you to skip the proxy phase and redirect to the media URI.
-This case is recommended if you want to stream a media directly on your own website to prevent useless memory usage.
+As specified upper `redirectOnSuccess` allows you to skip the proxy phase and redirect to the media URI.
+This case is recommended if you want to stream a media directly from Azure servers on your own website to prevent useless memory usage.

 ```
-// Will be used on the website (HTML5 player for instance) app.use('/ugc-files, UGCMiddleware.handle(
+app.use('/redirect-ugc-files, UGCMiddleware.handle(
     getOrResolveXBLAuthorization
 ), { redirectOnSuccess: true });

-// Will be used to populate meta tags app.use('/proxy-ugc-files, UGCMiddleware.handle(
+app.use('/stream-ugc-files, UGCMiddleware.handle(
     getOrResolveXBLAuthorization
 ), { redirectOnSuccess: false });
 ```

+# What's next?
+* Handle cache logic
+* Allow custom file types mapping